Salesforce still mulls bid for Twitter as shareholders resist: sources

 Yahoo Inc disabled automatic email forwarding at the beginning of the month, the Associated Press reported, citing several users.

-TORONTO Fiat Chrysler Automobiles has not yet reached a deal with unionized workers in Canada ahead of a midnight strike deadline, the union said in a briefing on Monday, adding that workers were prepared to walk off the job.
+TORONTO Fiat Chrysler Automobiles has yet to reach a deal with unionized workers in Canada ahead of a midnight strike deadline, the union said in a briefing on Monday, adding that workers were prepared to walk off the job.

 SEOUL Samsung Electronics Co Ltd has suspended production of its flagship Galaxy Note 7 smartphones, a source said on Monday, after reports of fires in replacement devices added to the tech giant's worst ever recall crisis.